ErsatzTV/ErsatzTV/docs/user-guide/local-libraries.md

 ### Songs Fallback Metadata

 Songs will have a tag added to their metadata for every containing folder, including the top-level folder.
-As an example, consider adding a commercials folder with the following files:
+As an example, consider adding a songs folder with the following files:

 - `Rock\Awesome Band\Awesome Album\01 Track 1.flac`
 - `Rock\Awesome Band\Better Album\05 Track 5.flac`

-Your other video library will then have two media items with the following metadata:
+Your songs library will then have two media items with the following metadata:

 1. title: `01 Track 1`, tags: `Rock`, `Awesome Band`, `Awesome Album`
 2. title: `05 Track 5`, tags: `Rock`, `Awesome Band`, `Better Album`